Synless/Keyboard/README.md

 ![](https://image.noelshack.com/fichiers/2021/45/6/1636810429-3.png)

 For the QMK part :
-- Copy the files of the QMK part to a fresh QMK directory
+- Add the files of the QMK part to a fresh QMK directory
 - Open a linux terminal and navigate to the root or the QMK directory
 - Type "make synless:default"